Xun Shuang: Life

-During the second Disaster of the Partisan Prohibitions in 169, in order to evade the political turmoil, Xun Shuang first fled to the coastal regions and then headed south to the area near the mouth of the Han River (around present-day Wuhan, Hubei).
+During the second Disaster of the Partisan Prohibitions in 169, during the reign of Emperor Ling of Han, in order to evade the political turmoil, Xun Shuang first fled to the coastal regions and then headed south to the area near the mouth of the Han River (around present-day Wuhan, Hubei).
 He spent over ten years in southern China, where he produced numerous writings and gave lectures and earned himself a reputation as a highly learned Confucian scholar.

-In 184, after Emperor Ling lifted the restrictions on civil liberties and ended the second Disaster of the Partisan Prohibitions, Xun Shuang was again invited to serve in one of the top five offices in the government.
-Yuan Feng (袁逢), the Minister of Works, nominated Xun Shuang to join the civil service but Xun Shuang refused to become an official.
+In 184, (Note: While the second Disaster of the Partisan Prohibitions was ended as a response to the Yellow Turban Rebellion, per Emperor Ling's biography in Houhanshu, Yuan Feng was sikong from c.November 178 (10th month of the 1st year of the Guang'he era; the month corresponds to 29 Oct to 27 Nov 178 in the Julian calendar) to c.May 179 (3rd month of the 2nd year of the Guanghe era; the month corresponds to 24 Apr to 23 May 179 in the Julian calendar).) after Emperor Ling lifted the restrictions on civil liberties and ended the second Disaster of the Partisan Prohibitions, Xun Shuang was again invited to serve in one of the top five offices in the government.
+Yuan Feng (袁逢; father of Yuan Shao and Yuan Shu), the Minister of Works, nominated Xun Shuang to join the civil service but Xun Shuang refused to become an official.
 When Yuan Feng died, Xun Shuang mourned him for three years and started a trend where officials would mourn the deaths of those who nominated them into office.
 Xun Shuang also criticised some popular practices which he deemed to be not in line with Confucian customs.

 When the general He Jin came to power as regent in mid-189 after Emperor Ling's death, the imperial court sent a carriage to fetch Xun Shuang to the imperial capital, Luoyang, to serve as an official again.
 He Jin was worried that Xun Shuang would decline the offer, so he nominated Xun Shuang to the position of Palace Attendant.
 However, the nomination became void very soon because He Jin was assassinated not long later by the eunuch faction in the imperial court.